shanole/moodcloud/README.md

 - Oct 6
   - focused on styling and responsive design.
   - found bug in entry list component and how it reacts to firestore realtime updates... found a workaround but i think implementing actual real time updates with actual pagination is kind of beyond my scope.
+- Oct 7
+  - added react spring animation
+  - I think i'm becoming obsessive about this project so I may need to step away.
   </details>

 <details>